chili-epfl/qml-bluetooth-extras/DOCUMENTATION.md

   : public QObject
 ```

-Singleton object for exposing QBluetoothLocalDevice enums and static methods to QML.
+Object for exposing QBluetoothLocalDevice enums and static methods to QML.

+This class is **singleton**, you can call `ThisClass.anyFunction()` and use `ThisClass.anyProperty` directly.

 ## Summary